Arifureta - From Commonplace to World's Strongest Season 2's Additional Cast, January 13 Debut Listed

 News

-Arifureta - From Commonplace to World's Strongest Season 2's Additional Cast, January 13 Debut Listed
+Arifureta - From Commonplace to World's Strongest Season 2 Unveils Additional Cast, January 13 Debut (Updated)

 posted on by Egan Loo

-Note: Update: The franchise's official website confirmed the news on Friday.